mikehall314/nestjs-fetch/README.md

 NestJS instead of `@nestjs/axios`.

 Note: This is not a drop-in replacement for `@nestjs/axios` or the `HttpModule`.
-It has a completely different API, based on Promises.
+It has a completely different API.

 ## Installation